-Undocumented Student Community of Practice
+Undocumented Student Community of Practice Undocumented Professionals

-This serves as a hub where practitioners who work with undocumented students can find other practitioners' contact information by areas of expertise.
+This serves as a hub where practitioners who A network that connects undocumented profeswork with undocumented students can find oth-sionals across various fields, providing resources, er practitioners' contact information by areas of mentorship, and support for career advancement. expertise.

-My Undocumented Life

-An online platform that provides up-to-date information and resources to undocumented students, their families, and allies (including educators, counselors, and administrators).
-They post scholarship opportunities that are open to undocumented students, strategies for navigating the educational system while undocumented, information on how to apply for DACA, upcoming immigration-related events, news on immigration policies, and much more.
+My Undocumented Life An online platform that provides up-to-date information and resources to undocumented students, their families, and allies (including educators, counselors, and administrators).
+They post scholarship opportunities that are open to undocumented students, strategies for navigating the educational system while undocumented, information on how to apply for DACA, upcoming immigration-related events, news on immigra- tion policies, and much more.

-UndocuBlack Network

-An advocacy and support organization dedicated to advancing the rights and well-being of Black undocumented immigrants in the United States.
+UndocuBlack Network An advocacy and support organization dedicated to advancing the rights and well-being of Black undocumented immigrants in the United States coalition of student organizations led by undocumented students, focused on advocating for immigrant rights and providing mutual support and resources for educational success.